 1. GIS staff will receive a request for new apartment addresses, either for property addresses with developer designated unit numbers, or for property addresses and unit numbers.
 In the case of the former, unit numbers will not be approved until they meet the standards designated in MC 16.23.060 Section K.

-2. If all buildings are located on one parcel on the same side of the street with the same address, the apartment numbers must ascend in a logical order with each apartment receiving a unique number.
+2. If all buildings are located on one parcel on the same side of the street with the same address, the apartment numbers shall ascend in a logical order with each apartment receiving a unique number.

 3. If buildings are located on different parcels and on different sides of the street, with different addresses, apartment numbers may be assigned independently for each address, but it is recommended that each apartment receive a unique number regardless of address.

 4. Duplexes or other multi-family dwellings shall follow the same addressing guidelines as apartments.

+5. Residential units shall be numbered 101, 102, 103, etc. For multi-story buildings, units will correspond with the floor number (2nd Floor: 201, 202, 203, etc.).
+Suites shall ascend in the direction of the street addresses wherever possible.

 5. Addresses will remain proposed until the final map for the complex is approved by Council, and the County assigns official parcel numbers (APNs), if not already assigned.
 Parcel numbers will be considered official when they appear in the CityMPF or when the updated Assessor’s Book page is received from the Assessor’s Office.